Nakhodka: History

 The Nakhodka Bay, around which the city is organized, was first known to the Russians on the corvette Amerika, which sought shelter in the bay during a storm in 1859.
 In honor of this occasion, the ice-free and relatively calm bay was named Nakhodka, which in Russian means "discovery" or "lucky find".

-An imperial settlement existed here from 1868 to 1872 but was abandoned following the death of its administrator, Harold Furuhjelm.
+An imperial settlement existed here from 1868 to 1872 but was abandoned following the death of its administrator, Harald Furuhjelm.
 In the fall of 1870, Otto Wilhelm Lindholm established a whaling station across the bay from the settlement.
 In the spring of 1871 he fitted out his schooner Hannah Rice and sailed to Posyet, where he caught six gray whales.

-Until the 20th century, the area around the bay remained uninhabited, with the first settlement a small fishing village founded in 1907.
+Until the 20th century, the area around the bay remained uninhabited.
 When the Soviet government decided to build a harbor in the area in the 1930s, a number of small settlements were founded, which were merged as a work settlement in the 1940s.
 On May 18, 1950, the settlement, by then with a population of about 28,000 residents, was granted town status.